Discover the soul-warming magic of Moroccan lentil soup, where centuries of culinary tradition come together in every fragrant spoonful.

 Garlic

-Use fresh and avoid garlic powder if you can.
-You can press it, mince it, or grate it.
+Use fresh garlic, and avoid garlic powder if possible.
+You can press, mince, or grate it.

 Tomato Paste

 Tomato paste enriches this Moroccan lentil soup with umami.
-We recommend it, but it’s not a deal breaker if you omit it.
+We recommend it, but omitting it is not a deal breaker.

 Spices